LytixDev/slash/docs/syntax.md

 becomes
 ```
-... | send /dev/null
+... | rd /dev/null
 ```

-# mathematical evaluation
-this is kind of the big selling point of SLASH.
+# unfinished: Mathematical Evaluation
+Where SLASH shines (hopefully).
 I want doing simple arithmetic and more "complex" math to feel super comfy and be really easy to do.
 I often open a python repl just to do basic maths.
 I want to be able to do math directly in the shell. so far I think syntax should be:
 ```
 (( math_expressions ))
 ```
-the parsing rules inside a math expression will be somewhat different than the regular parsin rules. this will hopefully give flexibility to make the math expression as comfy as possible while also interfacing with the rest of the language.
+The parsing rules inside a math expression will be somewhat different than the regular parsing rules.
+This will hopefully give flexibility to make the math expression as comfy as possible while also interfacing with the rest of the language.

-# command substition
-statements inside parantheses are immidiately evaluated
+# Subshell / Command Substitution
+Statements inside parentheses are immediately evaluated.
+Pretty much identical to POSIX sh `$(...)`.
 ```
 (command)
 ```